molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ## Putting it all together
-The below snippet calls all the functions discussed above to convert your CSV file into JSON and optionally sends them to your streaming source if you enter your credentials and endpoint.
+The below snippet calls all the functions discussed above to convert your CSV file into JSON.
+Optionally, it sends them to your streaming source if you enter your credentials and endpoint.
 This will send all of the JSON files created in the first step.

 ```python
 def main():